prathibha13/Air-Quality-Index-in-India-R-shiny/README.md

 <h3><b>Dataset :</b></h3>

 - finalDS.csv is the dataset we have used in the project.
 It is a pre-processed dataset of a dataset taken from Kaggle[link: https://www.kaggle.com/rohanrao/air-quality-data-in-india].
-- pollutants table.csv is a dataset we have created that is used in the pollutant trends tab
+- pollutants table.csv is a dataset we have created that is used in the pollutant trends tab.

 <h3><b>Work flow :</b></h3>